5 Life Lessons from Mother Nature

 Ten years ago, my dad passed away.
 It was unexpected; the rug was pulled out from under all of us, especially my mom.
 She was forced into a new way of living, which included having to figure out how to manage everything my dad had always taken care of.

 That first summer after he passed away, my mom had to tackle his immense landscape of gardens.
 She didn't know much about plants but she just dove in and went at it.
 Her journey over the previous months had built her confidence in her ability to just figure it out.

-As she spent hours in the place where my father was most happy, she realized she was connecting with the cycle of life.
+As she spent hours in the place where my father was most happy, she realized she was connecting with the cycle of life in its more pure form — in the soil, where all life starts and ends.
 Seeing the rebirth of plants that had withered in the winter brought her peace and helped her heal.
-She felt reconnected with my dad.
+She felt reconnected with my dad in a very special, intimate way, and it also made her feel connected to the world again.
 Seeing this transformation within her inspired me to look more deeply at nature for wisdom in how to live.

 Here are a few life lessons Mother Nature taught me:

 The sun sets every day, and with nightfall comes stillness, and a time to rest and regenerate.
 The earth gets several hours sleep a night so it can start anew the next day.
 Plants and animals prepare for harsh winters so they can come back to life in the summer.
 Remember to be ok with taking time for yourself and recharging, so that you can start the tomorrow excited for new adventures.

 Ever notice how the moon rarely looks the same, day-to-day?
 Every day is unique and ripe with fresh energy and a new perspective.
 Approach your days with excitement what could be and seize the opportunity of a fresh start.